josh-collinsworth/joco-sveltekit/src/lib/content/posts/layoffs.md

 Ok, crew.
 Captain here.
 All right, fine.
 The direction of the ship and its capacity are important reasons for all this, yes, but there are others, and it just didn't seem worth bothering you with them.
 But since those answers are evidently quite unsatisfactory, let's get into it.

-We, the officers, placed some bets that didn't pan out quite as well as we would've hoped, and now we owe money to some people who are both very eager to see a return, and highly persuasive in board meetings.
+We—the officers and I, that is—placed some bets that didn't pan out quite as well as we would've hoped, and well…now we owe money to some people who are very eager to see a return, and highly persuasive in board meetings.

 Look, I'm sorry, it's out of our hands now.
 The numbers don't look the way we want them to, and the fastest way to change that is to stop feeding and sheltering people and their families.

-So there you go.
 Nothing personal.
-Just, you know…boat stuff.

 Please know: this decision was very hard.
 Awful, really.
-I know we all feel just terrible for the people on the life boats, but…really, do spare a thought for us as well.
-We've had a rough go here, as well.
+I know we all feel just terrible for the people who've set off on the life boats, as we should, but…really, do spare a thought for us, too.
+We've had a rough of it go here, also.

----

-Crew?
-Captain.
-Wow, a whole lot of you have brought up the fact that this is the _third_ time now that we've cut our numbers in the past couple of years or so.

-I had no idea the memory of the previous two departures would stick so strongly.
-Wow, you're sharp.
-You all should really form a quiz bowl team or something.
+Hard times all around.

-In any case, please know: I understand, and I accept full responsibility.
+In any case, let me leave you with this:

+_I understand, and I accept full responsibility._

 ---